tournepivoine/shinpokered-fr/README.md

 	- The AI might still favor a STAB move or a move that works better with its own stats

 - Trainer ai routine #4 is no longer unused.
 It now does rudimentary trainer switching.
-  - 25% chance to switch if active pkmn is below 1/3 HP and player also outspeeds AI
+  - AI will not switch if its HP is below 25% as it's ususally not worth it
   - chance to switch based on power of incoming supereffective move
   - 12.5% chance to switch if a move is disabled
   - 12.5% chance to switch if afflicted with leech seed